hpc-carpentry/hpc-carpentry.github.io/_posts/2020/10/2020-10-13-2021-executive-council-election-announcement.md

 - Knowledge and experience that will assist The Carpentries Executive Council in strategically leading and guiding the organisation?

 If yes, then The Carpentries needs YOU!!

-In the search for qualified candidates to serve on [The Carpentries Executive Council](http://carpentries.org/governance/), every member of The Carpentries community is encouraged to participate in the process, by nominating themselves or a qualified individual for one of the seats coming up for election.

-The Executive Council is the governance body for The Carpentries, and is responsible for strategic and organisational planning.
-The members of the Executive Council serve two year terms, and are elected by either the community or Executive Council.

 ### Community-elected Members